thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 ## Conclusion - Only God Could Do This

-The sheer volume, specificity and fulfillment of biblical prophecy are unlike anything in ancient literature.
+The sheer volume, specificity and fulfilment of biblical prophecy are unlike anything in ancient literature.
 It's not just that the Bible claims to predict the future - it goes ahead and demonstrably does so, in ways that no human author or conspiracy could accomplish.